 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the routine inquiries we see at Wesley Wood Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the routine inquiries we see at Wesley Wood Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is normally situated inside the home and runs with both the heating and cooling components of your HVAC system.
-If you take a quick glance at an air handler, it might closely resemble a furnace.
-Air handlers can run with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s working with.
+It is normally situated inside the home and works with both the heating and cooling components of your HVAC system.
+If you take a quick glance at an air handler, it may closely resemble a furnace.
+Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump

-Just like an air handler can work with an AC system, an air handler works as a team with your heat pump.
+Similar to how an air handler works with an AC system, an air handler works as a team with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This confuses some folks, but it's not that complicated and we're happy to explain the difference.
 An air handler includes the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.